 Citrix provides access to Windows-based software, network files and network folders from both on- and off-campus.
 In addition, it allows Macintosh and Linux devices to run Windows software.
 Numerous applications are installed on the Citrix Server, including Colleague, Perceptive Content, and the Microsoft Office suite.
 Citrix uses your Norse Key to sign in and can be accessed at citrix.luther.edu.

 If you simply need to access on-campus services like Colleague while off-campus, you might consider using VIA (Virtual Intranet Access) VPN, which may be installed on Faculty/Staff workstations.

 For detailed instructions on downloading and installing the plugin, see one of the following depending upon your platform:

-If you have an iPad and would like to use Citrix on it, see the “Applications” section of iPad Basics Training for the app to download and the configuration settings.
+If you have an iPad or other iOS device and would like to use Citrix on it, see the “Applications” section of iPad Basics Training for the app to download and the configuration settings.
 For detailed setup, see Citrix – iPad Installation and Configuration